Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Conclusion and next steps

-The objective of this study was to factors hindering knowledge management, and the reasons why the importance of knowledge management is not reflected in practice.
+The objective of this study was to explore factors hindering knowledge management and the reasons why the importance of knowledge management is not reflected in practice.
 The results indicate several factors that hinder knowledge sharing and management, namely personal social topics, organizational social topics, technical topics, environmental topics, and interrelated social and technical topics.
 Although divided into groups, respective hindering factors can be connected and dependent on each other in different situations where one factor can cause another.
-The primary contribution of this study is in the identification and descriptions of hindering factors that discourage and prevent effective knowledge sharing and management within and between globally distributed teams around software development.
+The primary contribution of this study is in the identification and descriptions of hindering factors that discourage and prevent effective knowledge sharing and management within and between globally distributed software development teams.
 Recognizing, identifying, and understanding these factors is a prerequisite for addressing them properly and maximizing the potential to increase the quality and quantity of sharing and managing knowledge.
+The results indicate that the factors that hinder the application of knowledge management practices are lack of motivation, lack of clear job descriptions, and lack of familiarity and confidence in practical aspects of the organization and projects.
+Additionally, we provided five high-level recommendations on how to mitigate these factors that hinder effective knowledge management.
+Effectively, we recommended facilitating holistic knowledge management practices, training, promoting intelligence culture, and guidelines for documentation and document labeling.

 Practitioners can benefit from understanding potential reasons for poor knowledge management, and researchers can benefit from understanding practitioners' issues caused by these identified factors to focus the direction of future research.
+In the future, the scientific field of knowledge management requires multiple case studies in order to understand the nuances of different knowledge management contexts.
+Furthermore, there exists a research gap of understanding which contextual factors such as culture, organization size and industry cause which positive and negative effects on effective knowledge management.